 A Villager can be stopped by making a barricade around the Villager.
 This should consist of solid blocks placed close to the NPC to restrict its movements.
 While it will restrict it from jumping up and down ladders, it’s unnecessary and can render the Villager useless.

 Therefore, it’s only recommended if you have a bigger construction that can better utilize this restriction.
 For example, you can build Villager trading halls to remove the hassle of going to a village whenever you want to trade.

 Forcing Villagers To Climb Ladders

 However, such brute methods are rather unnecessary in most cases.
-Furthermore, you can always use job sites to lure the Villager toward a specific direction.
+Furthermore, you can always use job sites to lure the villagers toward a specific direction.
 Whenever a Villager notices it, it’ll change its job and move towards it.

 Can You Use Leads on Villagers?